 Are you a medical professional trained in natural or fertility awareness based method (FABMs) of family planning?
 Do you want to share your knowledge and experience integrating FABMs into women’s health care with future health professionals?

 If so, please,

 Significant innovations have been made in women’s health care, particularly within the realm of reproductive science.
 Parallel to these advances, natural methods for monitoring fertility have been standardized, refined and more extensively studied.
-Click below to read the most recent developments in research.
+FACTS professional, associate and student members may click below to read the most recent developments in research.

 As a medical student, how can I learn more about the science behind FABMs?

 In medical school, students learn about reproductive physiology, but not necessarily how it applies to fertility awareness based methods.
 For a brief overview of the science underlying these methods, click here.
 You may also invite one of our trained speakers to your school to give the FACTS introductory presentation, entitled: Fertility Awareness-Based Methods for Family Planning.
 If you are interested in learning more information about each of the methods, there is now an elective available through Georgetown University.
 Finally, for students who want to get more involved in educating their peers, FACTS has created the Student Ambassador Program to help mentor and train future physicians and other healthcare professionals who are interested in learning about FABMs.